Art

 Lydia’s permanent public art is installed in schools and rest homes in New England.
 She has received numerous arts grants for public art projects.

-She has exhibited in two person and group shows at museums, university galleries, and art centers including the Boston Center for the Arts, Hampshire College, Holyoke Museum, the Mass Mutual Convention Center, the Newton Art Center, the Springfield Museum of Fine Arts, the University of Massachusetts, Western New England College, Westfield State College, Wheaton College, and Yale University.
+She has exhibited in two person and group shows at museums, university galleries, and art centers including the Boston Center for the Arts, Gallery 825 in L.A., La Ferme du Grand-Cachot-de-Vent in Switzerland, Hampshire College, Holyoke Museum, the Mass Mutual Convention Center, the Newton Art Center, the Orange County Center for Contemporary Art, the Springfield Museum of Fine Arts, the University of Massachusetts, Western New England College, Westfield State College, Wheaton College, and Yale University.

 Her community involvement extends to membership in various artist organizations, including the Los Angeles Art Association, and arts advocacy work, including the Art Miles Project — supervising of a youth mural for a 2010 UNESCO exhibition.